Supervisory Committee and Committee Meetings

 Students often must also obtain other approvals from York U (ethics approval, animal care training, field work safety) and external agencies (i.e. collecting licenses, import/export permits) prior to beginning their research.
-To avoid research delays, such approvals (see below) should be obtained by the second term of study.
-Students can get assistance,
+Consult with your supervisor.

 Ethics, Animal Care, and Biohazards

 FGS requires valid copies of all ethics, animal care and biohazard approvals.
-The student and supervisor should fill out TD4 Form http://gradstudies.yorku.ca/files/2014/07/td4.pdf for research approvals (human participants, animal care, biohazards) and attach a copy of the supervisor’s most recent approval notice.
+The student and supervisor should fill out a TD4 Form (.pdf) for research approvals (human participants, animal care, biohazards) and attach a copy of the supervisor’s most recent approval notice.
 This should be updated annually – and be attached to the Research Progress Evaluation form.

 If the research involves animals the student must take the online Animal Care course and complete the Medical Surveillance; contact Julie Panakos for more information.